-Applic eation for 1915(c) HCBS Waiver: Draft PA.002.05.03 - Jan 01, 2025 Page 5 of 42 People of any age with a diagnosis of an intellectual disability or autism, children with a develop under age 9 with a high probability of resulting in an intellectual disability or autism and children a developmental disability due to a medically complex condition as outlined in appendix B-6 of to ODP policy regarding individual eligibility for Medicaid Waiver services. under age 22 with 1.
-Re quest Information (3 of 3) Concurrent Operation with Other Programs.
-This waiver operates concurrently with another programs approved under the following authorities Select one: am (or programs) Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of \$1915(a)(1)(a) of the Act and described in A ppendix I Waiver(s) authorized under §1915(b) of the Act.
-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has previously approved: s been submitted or Specify the §1915(b) authorities under which this program operates (check each that app plies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
-Specify the nature of the state plan benefit and indicate whether the state plan amendment has previously approved: as been submitted or A program authorized under §1915(i) of the Act.
-A program authorized under §1915(i) of the Act.

-A program authorized under §1115 of the Act.
+Applica ation for 1915(c) HCBS Waiver: PA.0354.R05.04 - Jan 01, 2025 (as of Jan 01, 2025) Page 5 of 429 People of any age with a diagnosis of an intellectual disability or autism, children with a developmental disability under age 9 with a high probability of resulting in an intellectual disability or autism and children under age 22 with a developmental disability due to a medically complex condition as outlined in appendix B-6 of this waiver and ODP policy regarding individual eligibility for Medicaid Waiver services.
+1. Rec quest Information (3 of 3) 8 Concurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) approved under the following authorities Select one: Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of $\$1915(a)(1)(a)$ of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: A program authorized under §1915(i) of the Act.
+A program authorized under §1915(j) of the Act.
+A program outhorized under \$1115 of the Act